 Array Methods: forEach, map, filter, find

-In this lesson, we will introduce four methods used to iterate over array elements: forEach
+In this lesson, we will introduce four methods used for iterating over array elements: forEach

 , map